candrasc/Spotify_Artist_Recommender/README.md

 ---
 ## Summary

-In this project, I use the Spotipy API to access Sportify's developer web endpoints to collect songs and their features.
+In this project, I use the Spotipy library to access Spotify's developer web endpoints to collect songs and their features.
 I have gathered both my streaming history as well as 5000 songs from a large Spotify playlist (https://spotipy.readthedocs.io/en/2.16.0/)

-I then take all of the artists (1700+) in these playlists and pulled their top 10 songs.
-I retrieve the features for all of these songs and then find the mean of features for each artists.
+I then take all of the artists (1700+) in these playlists and retrieve their top 10 songs.
+I also retrieve the features for each song and aggregate them by artist to find each artists' mean song features.

 Each artists' features are normalized with sklearn StandardScaler and stored in a csv.
 The scaler is also pickled and stored for use in the application.
+In the future, i will set up a database rather than just having a quick and dirty csv to store my data.

-You can then type in any Spotify artist, their features for their top songs will be retrieved, aggregated, and normalized.
-The artist will then be compared to every artist in the 1700+ artist data set I have created to find the most similar and provide you recommendations!
-Cosine similarity is used to compare artist vectors.
+When accessing the front end of the application, you can input any Spotify artist, their features for their top songs will be retrieved, aggregated, and normalized.
+The requested artist will then be compared to every artist in the 1700+ artist data set I have created to find the most similar and provide you recommendations based on cosine similarity between artist vectors.
+You can then click on the recommended artists to be directed to their spotify page.

-The application is with Flask and is hosted on AWS Elastic Beastalk.
+The application backend is built with Flask and is hosted on AWS Elastic Beastalk.

 ## Results of Recommender:
-The recommendations are definitely not perfect, but they are definitely better than random!
+The recommendations are not perfect, but they are definitely better than random!
 You will notice that high level attributes such as genre are picked up on fairly well even though they are not explicitly given as features.

 Of course, if I had access to other users's data and streaming history, I could build a much more comprehensive recommender, but I hope you enjoy what I have created for now :)

 -----------
 ## More

 The scope and direction of this project changed a few times, so not all of the notebooks are directly related to the Song Recommender.
 If you want to see some visualization and exploratory analysis such as clustering, check out the Spotify Data Exploration File.
-The Spotify Song Collection file also has some good stuff on using the spotipy api that allows access to the spotify web API endpoints.

-However, the most important files for the application are

-1) flask_app (where everything related to the application is coded and stored)

-2) artist_feature_collection, where we create our artist feature dataset

-### Bonus File 1: Spotify Song Collection

-In this document, I outline how you can get access to your songs and song features with the Spotipy API.
-The data comes in a json file format with a couple issues that need to be worked around.

-When you initially request your personal data from Spotify (via your online profile...
-NOT through the Spotipy Client), the features of the songs are not actually included.
-We need to use the API, as I have outlined here, to retrieve this information and put it into one dataframe.

-Useful resources for using the API that I would have been lost without are linked directly in the notebook.
+#### However, everything related to the main project can be found in the flask_app directory

-### Bonus File 2: Spotify Data Exploration
+### Bonus Notebook: Spotify Data Exploration

 #### Feature Selection and Engineering
 Here I start to dig into the songs and their features.
-At the bottom of this readme, and at the start of this file you can find the provided features and their descriptions.
+At the bottom of this readme, and at the start of this notebook you can find the provided features and their descriptions.

 The first important step I take is to define what songs I actually 'like'.
 I needed a broad criteria that I could apply to all of my songs as I don't want to manually rate all of my songs.